Questions About Corinthian Colleges’ Loss of Eligibility for the Federal Student Aid Programs

 - Dates of enrollment

-- Documentation to confirm the borrower’s school, program of study, and dates of enrollment; suggested items include transcripts and registration documents indicating the borrower’s specific program of study and dates of enrollment
+- ED recommends providing documentation to confirm the borrower’s school, program of study, and dates of enrollment; suggested items include transcripts and registration documents indicating the borrower’s specific program of study and dates of enrollment

 - Any details about the conduct of the school that the borrower believes violated state law, including, but not limited to, the following: